We unleash leadership potential through the power of emotional intelligence in order to promote sustainable, thriving communities.

 Debon Lewis is a leader, consultant, coach, and social entrepreneur whose experiences include supporting leaders, managing projects, and facilitating training.
 Debon brings experience in urban education reform and an unwavering focus on increased access in under-resourced communities.
 He is a co-founder of a Google-backed educational technology firm, AKALA, which aims to close the college admissions guidance gap.

 Prior to launching his consulting work through Transformative Growth Partners, he was an award winning middle school teacher, Academic Dean, and Principal.
-In each position, Debon has led diverse groups of educators to achieve transformative results by growing their practice and engaging in equity informed practices.
+In each position, Debon has led diverse groups of educators to achieve transformative results by growing their practice and engaging in equity informed strategies.
+His work in the classroom began in Florida at Brownsville Middle School where he was a finalist for Rookie Teacher of the Year for Miami Dade Public Schools.
 In 2007, Debon was the founding Principal at Achievement First Bridgeport Academy Middle School which today ranks as the #2 charter middle school in the state of Connecticut.
 His work includes facilitating workshops on diversity and the history of race in America.
 His work promotes community wellness, empathy, culturally responsive and asset based leadership approaches.

 Debon earned a B.A. in Political Science and African American Studies at the University of Pennsylvania and later received his master’s degree in educational leadership at National Louis University.
-Debon is married and the father to one, Kinglsey August.
-He enjoys distance running and West African dance as ways to achieve balance
+Debon is married and the father to Kinglsey August and Kennedy Reign.
+He enjoys distance running and West African dance as ways to achieve balance.

 Precious Steele Boyle, PhD, Leadership Coach